-Cinnamon certainly inspired the recipe we offer you below!
+Cinnamon certainly inspired the recipe for these Cinnamon Bun Donuts we offer you below!
 Adding a heaping tablespoon of cinnamon to this gluten-free donuts batter made with almond butter will create an irresistible aroma while baking.
 The cinnamon also aids in enhancing the sweetness of the donuts without requiring a larger amount of sugar.
 These donuts are baked instead of using the more traditional method of frying.
 This is a much healthier alternative, that in our opinion, does not compromise the flavor in this recipe— at all!

 Love cinnamon, try our Cinnamon Crackers Recipe found here!